Sync (opens in new tab) is a well-rounded provider of cloud storage services, which offers full end-to-end encryption to secure all your stored data.

 |Verdict||Sync.com may not be the best in collaboration and team sharing, but it strikes a decent balance between security and features at generous prices.||Tresorit offers powerful security with its zero-knowledge encryption feature but suffers from a lack of collaborative features due to the same.||SpiderOak’s zero-knowledge end-to-end encryption promise is good, but the plans are a little too expensive for small businesses.|

 Sync is a security-focused cloud storage service that also offers team collaboration and file-sharing options for those who need it.
-Its primary selling point is the zero-knowledge, end-to-end encryption that it offers.
+Its primary selling point is the zero-knowledge, end-to-end encryption that it offers, which help it compete with the best secure cloud storage (opens in new tab) and best encrypted cloud storage (opens in new tab) providers.

 While it doesn’t allow any third-party integrations to speak of, the service does come with good mobile and desktop apps, which make the process of making changes to files and synchronizing them with the cloud in real time that much easier.
 Here, we take a look at some of the key features offered by Sync.